 If you’re playing a game such as online mobile slots that require you to provide bank details to make a deposit, you want to make sure that nobody else can see that information.
 That’s why many real-money gaming apps deploy end-to-end encryption throughout their platforms, establishing a secure link between the user and the application.
 Popular forms of encryption such as SSL prevent outside actors from viewing any data that they are not authorized to, keeping users safe.

 An additional step that some leading real-money gaming apps are taking to protect mobile users is two-factor authentication.
-Take for example the global betting and casino gaming website Betfair, which provides gaming services to mobile users all around the world.
-If anyone wanted to make a deposit in order to play Betfair’s jackpot bingo, they would not only have to provide their password and profile information, but also a one-time code that is sent to them via SMS.
+Take for example the global gaming website Betfair, which provides gaming services to mobile users all around the world.
+If anyone wanted to make a deposit in order to play Betfair’s games, they would not only have to provide their password and profile information, but also a one-time code that is sent to them via SMS.
 This extra layer of protection prevents malicious actors from hacking someone’s Betfair account and accessing their financial information.

 Another step that major betting platforms such as Betfair deploy to keep users safe is physical server protection.
 All data centers used by this gaming company and many other gaming companies like it are equipped with round-the-clock security guards, surveillance cameras, and alarm systems.
 This is to prevent organized hacking groups from infiltrating a data center and stealing information directly from servers.
 Also, traffic analysis is often deployed throughout physical servers to ensure that every byte of data is from an authorized source.
 This keeps mobile users safe.